moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/quick-reference.md

     <li><code>yamllint .../path/to/yaml/directory/</code>, to lint a whole directory of SQL files</li>
 </ul>

-##  Moving the model to Prod:
+##  Moving the model to production:
-If you're planning to submit a pull request for your models and subsequently merge them into the main repository, follow this recommended checklist:
+When you are ready to submit a pull request to merge your models into the `main` branch, please check you have done the following:

 <ol type="1">
   <li><b>Seamless User Experience:  </b>Prepare the models for use by data consumers without introducing the risk of breaking changes.
 Consider the following factors to enhance the user experience in terms of how models are presented:</li>